Hal9000/scriptorium/doc/user_guide_section_1.md

 LiveText's syntax is designed to be readable and writable, making it easy to create content without getting bogged down in complex templating syntax.
 [Complete LiveText documentation is provided in Section 3.]

----

-**Questions for refinement:**

-1. **Multi-view examples**: Should I provide more specific examples of how views might be used in practice? (e.g., different audiences, different content types)

-**REPLY:** One essential point is that views may overlap in content.
-If there is a music-related view and a hometown-related view, then a large concert in my hometown might go in both.
-A large part of the reason for views is so that blogs can share posts, assets, and a common backend.

-2. **Repository structure**: Is the directory structure I've shown accurate to the current implementation?
-Should I include more detail about specific files and their purposes?

-**REPLY:** Fine for now.
-More detail when we dig into views.

-3. **Deployment options**: Are there specific deployment methods or services that should be highlighted or avoided?

-**REPLY:** Currently I only have deployment to any host where you have ssh access and keys set up.

-4. **LiveText integration**: Should I mention how LiveText specifically integrates with Scriptorium's view system and content management?

-**REPLY:** No deep details for now, I guess.

-5. **Technical depth**: Is this level of technical detail appropriate for the user guide, or should I adjust the depth for the target audience?

-**REPLY:** I think this is fine for now.